eth-events/readthedocs/example-queries/index.rst

 .. code:: bash

-  http GET https://raw.githubusercontent.com/eth-events/readthedocs/master/example-queries/tx/by_from_or_to_address.json | http POST https://public.eth.events/ethereum/tx/_search -a demouser:demouser
+  http GET https://raw.githubusercontent.com/eth-events/readthedocs/master/example-queries/tx/by_from_or_to_address.json | http POST https://public.eth.events/ethereum/tx/_search -a $myuser:$mypassword

 To save the JSON body to disk in the UNIX terminal, type: